RSGallery2/RSGallery2_Module_LatestGalleries/README.md

 # RSGallery2_Module_LatestGalleries
 Module to show latest galleries from RSGallery2
-The RSGallery2 Module LatestGalleries shows as the name suggests the latest galleries from RSGallery2 galleries.
+The RSGallery2 Module LatestGalleries shows as the name suggests the latest created galleries from RSGallery2 galleries.

 * .
 * .